Table of Contents

 Historical Context and Philosophy of Pranayama

-Pranayama, an ancient practice, connects breath control to spiritual growth and well-being.
+Pranayama techniques, an ancient practice, connect breath control to spiritual growth and well-being.
 It draws on deep wisdom about energy and consciousness.

 Understanding Prana and Its Significance in Yoga